Southern North Sea, UK

 The Juliet reservoir is situated in the Southern Gas Basin.
 Its sands are made up of gas-bearing Leman Sandstone, which itself is part of the larger sandstone group known as Rotliegend.
 This sandstone is regarded as the most significant natural gas reservoir in the region.

 At peak, the field is anticipated to produce 80mmcfd.
-This was equivalent to one percent of UK’s total demand for natural gas in 2011.
+This was equivalent to 1% of the UK’s total demand for natural gas in 2011.

 The field development plan (FDP) for the Juliet was submitted for governmental approval in June 2010.
 It was ratified by the UK Department of Energy and Climate Change (DECC) in June 2012.

 The partners developed the Juliet field as a subsea tie-back to the Pickerill A platform, which is operated by Perenco, an Anglo-French oil and gas firm based in London.

 Field development plans included construction of two horizontal subsea wells namely, Juliet West and Juliet East and installation of a new export pipeline up to the Perenco’s platform.

-It also included installation of a control umbilical, riser, J-tube and an eductor on the platform.
+It also included the installation of a control umbilical, riser, J-tube and an eductor on the platform.
 The export pipeline is approximately 13.7 miles-long and 12inches in diameter.

 Development drilling commenced in the second quarter of 2013.
 Construction of topsides and subsea facilities followed thereafter.
 First gas from the field was achieved in January 2014 and gas from the second well was achieved in March 2014.

 The developed facilities have an operational life of 15 years.

 The Juliet gas from Pickerill A platform is routed to Theddlethorpe Gas Terminal (TGT) located on the Lincolnshire coast using existing infrastructure.
 Inaugurated in 1972, the TGT is owned by ConocoPhillips.

 The field was originally planned to be developed as a subsea tie-back to Amethyst A2D platform operated by BP, and production was targeted for December 2011.